PART FIVE: The raid on Shivering Sands and the death of Reg Calvert.

 “After the death of Reg, the boarders were called off the forts.
 They'd been there one week.
 It was later claimed they were not armed.
 This is not true.
 At least one, if not more, had guns.
 A question still haunts me about the incident.
 Who was it that left the trapdoor, that was normally always bolted, unlocked to allow the boarders access?
 I have my suspicions but no proof.
 Another point worth mentioning.
 The day the boarding party came on was my birthday.
 I didn’t get a cake that year!

 After the raiders left we were a bit concerned about going onto the broadcast tower because we thought they may have booby trapped it with a bomb or something.
 However we eventually plucked up courage and mounted a search for the hidden (transmitter) crystal.
 I think it was one of the technicians who found and restored it and got us back on air.
 As the boarding party were leaving one of them shouted back up at us: ‘Play us a song when you can’.
-As I was first back on the air I thought I would do just that and played them Strangers in the Night.”
+As I was first back on the air I thought I would do just that and played them Strangers In The Night (by Frank Sinatra).”

 Alan Clark: